Resigning as a director

 You may choose to notify ASIC of your resignation directly, but this must be in the prescribed form (Form 370 Notification by officeholder of resignation or retirement) and be accompanied by the letter of resignation given to the company.

 If you provide ASIC with this notice, the company is not obliged to.
 However, if you don’t provide the notice to ASIC, the company must inform ASIC within 28 days of the resignation or retirement.
-Again, the company must use the prescribed form (Form 484 Changes to company details for Australian companies) and lodge this with ASIC.
+Again, the company must use the online form (Changes to company details) and lodge this with ASIC.